Study Inclusive Social Development

 Students of Inclusive Social Development at The Camphill School have the option to pursue a concentration in the area of Curative Education.

-Curative education is an interdisciplinary approach to the education and support of children and adolescents in need of special support.
-It includes education and therapies, but also a recognition that a child’s lifestyle and overall life situation can help or hinder development.
+Curative education is an interdisciplinary approach to providing holistic support to children, adolescents and young adults who encounter significant challenges on their individual path of development.
+Its concerns are thus broader than those of the special education teacher, whose primary focus is on academic learning and skill development.
+Curative Education includes education and therapies, but also a recognition that a child’s lifestyle and overall life situation can help or hinder development.
 Curative educators do not look at classroom or therapy settings in isolation, but work with the totality of a child’s life circumstances.
 Like Waldorf education, curative education is based on Rudolf Steiner’s spiritual-scientific view of the human being, anthroposophy.

 Internationally, Curative Educators serve in a wide variety of contexts, including: